fairdataihub/codefair-docs/docs/docs/archive.md

 ## How to make a FAIR release

-To make a FAIR software release, you can simply click on the "Create release" button provided in the GitHub Issue Dashboard under the FAIR Software Release section.
+To make a FAIR software release, you can simply click on the `Create release` button provided in the GitHub Issue Dashboard under the FAIR Software Release section.
 This will direct you to the Codefair's UI that takes you step by step into connecting to Zenodo, providing metadata required by Zenodo, making a release on GitHub, and archiving it on Zenodo.

 ![Software Archive](/zenodo-dashboard.png)